Early closure of The CWGC Experience

 Owing to the recent changes to the restrictions surrounding Covid-19 in France, we have taken the decision to close The CWGC Experience slightly earlier this year.

 As usual, it will remain closed over the winter months and we aim to reopen as expected at the beginning of February next year, provided it is safe and permitted to do so.

 What is the CWGC Experience?

-The CWGC Experience is a unique new visitor attraction that shines a light on the work of the remarkable organisation at the heart of remembrance of the war dead.
+The CWGC Experience is a unique new visitor attraction in Beaurains, near Arras in France that shines a light on the work of the remarkable organisation at the heart of remembrance of the war dead.
 For the first time, visitors will be able to take a look behind-the-scenes at the work that is needed to commemorate the 1.7 million Commonwealth casualties from the First and Second World Wars.

 Our free audio guide will walk you through each aspect of the work we do: from the story of how we still recover and rebury the dead today, to the skilled artisan craftsmen at work maintaining the world's most impressive and recognisable monuments and memorials, a trip to the battlefields of the Western Front is not complete without a visit to the CWGC Experience.